Nillkki/supercold/README.md

-# supercold
+# Supercold
-university VR project
+Mobile VR game made as a University project.